Conquest of Mecca: Muhammad enters the Kaaba and destroys the Arabian idols

-Muhammad Prays in the Kaaba and Delivers an Address to the Quraysh
+Muhammad prays in the Kaaba and addresses the Quraysh

 Muhammad then entered the sacred hall, facing the wall opposite the door and performed devout prostrations, and went around acclaiming the Greatness and Oneness of Allah.
 Shortly afterwards, he returned to the doorway, standing on its elevated step, gazed in thankfulness at the thronging multitude below and delivered a celebrated address: "There is no god but Allah Alone.
 He has no associates.
 He made good His Promise that He held to His slave and helped him and defeated all the Confederates alone.
 Bear in mind that every claim of privilege, whether that of blood, or property, is under my heel, except that of the custody of Al-Ka'bah and supplying of water to the pilgrims.
 Bear in mind that for anyone who is slain, even though semi-deliberately, with club or whip, for him the blood-money is very severe: a hundred camels, forty of them to be pregnant."

 "O people of Quraish! surely Allah has abolished from you all pride of the pre-Islamic era and all conceit in your ancestry, (because) all men are descended from Adam, and Adam was made out of clay."
 He then recited to them the verse from the Qur'an: "O mankind, indeed, We have created you from male and female and made you peoples and tribes that you may know one another.
 Indeed, the most noble of you in the sight of Allah is the most righteous of you.
 Indeed, Allah is Knowing and Acquainted."
 (Qur'an 49:13) He further added: "O you people of Quraysh!
 What do you think of the treatment that I am about to accord to you?"
 They replied: "O noble brother and son of noble brother!
 We expect nothing but goodness from you."
 Upon this he said: "I speak to you in the same words as Yusuf (the prophet Joseph) spoke unto his brothers: He said: "No reproach on you this day," (Qur'an 12:92) "go your way, for you are freed ones."
 Muhammad designated 'Uthman ibn Talha as the custodian of the Kaaba and tasked him with the responsibility of providing water to pilgrims.
 It was decreed that the keys to the Kaaba would remain in the possession of 'Uthman and his descendants permanently.